amirsalamaa/HerokuApp/README.md

 Tests: Contains test classes for various functionalities like login, file upload, etc.

-Utilities: Contains utility classes for configurations, waits, and other helper methods.

-Resources: Includes test data and other resources.

 Features
 Alert Handling: Tests for alert pop-ups and their interactions.